Variables in Basic Scripts

 IntelliSense use for RealTimeDB variables

 The VBA IntelliSense can be populated by the project's global variables (the RealTimeDB variables).
-This way you can get a variable using the drop-down list that appears pressing the "Ctrl+Spacebar" and have direct access to structure's members and bytes array's elements.
+This will allow you to retrieve variables by using the drop-down list, which appears when pressing the "Ctrl+Spacebar", and obtain direct access to the structure type variables or byte array type variables.

-Among variable properties a special option has been added, called "IntelliSense", which can be used to add the variable to the VBA IntelliSense list.
-The default value for this option is "disabled", but it can be enabled for all variables the user wants to be available in the VBA IntelliSense.
+An "IntelliSense" option has been added to the variable properties so that you can add variables to the VBA IntelliSense list.
+The default value for this option is "disabled", but it can be enabled for all the variables that you wish to make available in the VBA IntelliSense.

 ArrayVarName.eMemberIndex (where MemberIndex starts from "0" to "array size -1".
-Ie. "Motor.e5" indicates the sixth "Motor" array element )
+Example: "Motor.e5" indicates the sixth "Motor" array element )

 StructureVarName.MemberName